adamheins/t/README.md

 spec](https://freedesktop.org/wiki/Specifications/trash-spec/) and the CLI implementation [trash-cli](https://github.com/andreafrancia/trash-cli).
 Allowing trash-cli to do the heavy lifting, I converted this project to a simple wrapper around trash-cli's `trash-put` command.
+I wrote a bit about different "safer `rm`" options [here](https://adamheins.com/blog/a-safer-rm).

 The goal of `t` is to ensure you don't make mistakes deleting files.
 To that end, it adds the following on top of trash-cli's `trash-put`: